Midwexican

 Reheating in the Air Fryer: This might be my favorite reheating method.
 Arrange leftover fajitas in a single layer on a baking sheet and air fry at 375 degrees Fahrenheit for 4-5 minutes.

+Homemade fajita seasoning.
 Try making homemade fajita seasoning!
 I find the flavors you can achieve are bolder than packaged fajita seasonings (though they are great to have on hand for meals that need to be prepared super quickly!).
+Plus you have more control over the sodium when you make your own.

 Recipe FAQs